blechschmidt/pallium/README.md

 The above demo illustrates the functionality of the `run` and `shell` commands.
 Inside a normal shell, we use the API of the Tor Project to confirm that the network traffic is currently not routed through Tor.
-After displaying the configuration file of the pallium profile called `tor`, we use the `run` command, which creates a pallium session and launches a shell inside.
+After displaying the configuration file of the pallium profile called `demo`, we use the `run` command, which creates a pallium session and launches a shell inside.
 Inside the session, we use `curl` again to confirm that the traffic is now routed through Tor.
 In a second shell spawned by `tmux`, we demonstrate the use of the `shell` command, spawning a bash inside the session running on the left side.
 You can see that upon running `curl` inside the session in the right `tmux` panel, the